01 of 08

 6. Maudslay State Park in Newburyport is another perfect place to spend a day outdoors, away from the center of the city.
 Go for a relaxing walk along the trails or pack a picnic and enjoy the fresh air.
 If you happen to be in the Newburyport area during the month of October, be sure to check out Maudslay is Haunted, a series of skits performed along the marked trails by Theater in the Open.
 In the winter, the park is a favorite place for locals to snowshoe along the trails or sled down the hills.Continue to 7 of 8 below.

 7. Like theater?
 Get tickets to a show presented by The Actors Studio of Newburyport, located in the Tannery at the corner of Federal and Water Streets.
 This intimate, 50-seat theater hosts cultural events and performances throughout the year ranging from stage dramas to storytelling slams.Continue to 8 of 8 below.

 08 of 08

 8. If you are planning to spend more than a day or two in "The Port," be sure to treat yourself to a soothing service at one of the many local day spas.
-One of my favorites is Interlocks Salon and Day Spa (58 Merrimac Street), named one of America's Top 200 Salons by Salon Today for the past five years.
+Locals like Interlocks Salon and Day Spa (58 Merrimac Street), repeatedly named one of America's Top 200 Salons by Salon Today.
 They offer everything from hair treatments to facials.
-Another favorite of mine is Shānti, which offers luxurious services for hair, skin and nails, as well.
+Another favorite is Shānti, which offers luxurious services for hair, skin and nails.